cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 One of the functional requirements is to access old state.
 This is done through `abci.Query` structure.
 The version is specified by a block height (so we query for an object by a key `K` at block height `H`).
 The number of old versions supported for `abci.Query` is configurable.
 Accessing an old state is done by using available snapshots.
 `abci.Query` doesn't need old state of `SC`.
 So, for efficiency, we should keep `SC` and `SS` in different databases (however using the same DB engine).

 Moreover, SDK could provide a way to directly access the state.
-However, a state machines shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.
+However, a state machine shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.

-We positively [validated](https://github.com/cosmos/cosmos-sdk/discussions/8297) a snapshot mechanism for querying old state with regards to the database we evaluated.
+We positively [validated](https://github.com/cosmos/cosmos-sdk/discussions/8297) a versioning mechanism for querying old state with regards to the database we evaluated.

 ### State Proofs